-There are also significant problems and barriers that should not be overlooked when launching lemming-like into this "preferred Pharm.D./Ph.D. route."
-Many individuals hope that the recent effort by the federal government to stimulate translational and clinical science will change this, but we are skeptical: the track record of M.D./Ph.D. programs in medicine is not incredibly impressive, because most of these individuals historically leave practice and clinical research entirely.
-Success at being awarded grants from the NIH is nearly equivalent for M.D.s (alone), M.D./Ph.D.s, and Ph.D.s in colleges of medicine.3 In addition, the length of training is problematic and is expected to worsen, particularly with many or most entering pharmacy students now having an undergraduate bachelor's degree and the looming possibility of a PGY1 residency being required to practice in the future: "Mom and Dad, it's going to take me 13-15 years (4 B.S., 4 Pharm.D., 4-6 Ph.D., and 1 residency) to be the clinical pharmaceutical scientist you wanted me to be!"
-We are likewise skeptical that the Pharm.D./Ph.D. route can supply the need for clinical pharmaceutical scientists.
-Data cited in the ACCP commentary2 appear dismal: "50 [Pharm.D./Ph.D.] students have graduated over the past 5 years, with approximately 50% pursuing faculty or postdoctoral positions...."
-Stated another way, Pharm.D./Ph.D. efforts thus far appear to have resulted in, at most, five faculty members (or postdocs?) per year in the nation.
-Yikes.
-Certainly, the profession of medicine is not shortsighted enough to rely only on the output of M.D./Ph.D.s to fulfill the need for clinical and translational scientists, nor can we find that they feel this is the preferred route.
+Also, significant problems and barriers exist that should not be overlooked when launching lemming-like into this "preferred Pharm.D.-Ph.D. route."
+Many individuals hope that the recent effort by the federal government to stimulate translational and clinical science will change this, but we are skeptical: the track record of M.D.-Ph.D. programs in medicine is not incredibly impressive because most of these individuals historically leave practice and clinical research entirely.
+Success at being awarded grants from the National Institutes of Health (NIH) is nearly equivalent for those with an M.D. (alone), those with the M.D.-Ph.D., and those with a Ph.D. in colleges of medicine.
+In addition, the length of training is problematic and is expected to worsen, particularly with many or most entering pharmacy students now having an undergraduate bachelor's degree and the looming possibility of a postgraduate year (PGY)-1 residency being required to practice in the future-"Mom and Dad, it's going to take me 13-15 years (4 B.S., 4 Pharm.D., 4-6 Ph.D., and 1 residency) to be the clinical pharmaceutical scientist you wanted me to be!"
+We are likewise skeptical that the Pharm.D.-Ph.D. route can supply the need for clinical pharmaceutical scientists.
+Data cited in the ACCP commentary appear dismal: "...50 [Pharm.D.-Ph.D.] students have graduated during the past 5 years, with about 50% pursuing faculty or postdoctoral positions."
+Stated another way, Pharm.D.-Ph.D. efforts thus far appear to have resulted in, at most, five faculty members (or "postdocs"?) per year in the nation.
+Yikes!
+Certainly, those in the profession of medicine are not shortsighted enough to rely only on the output of individuals with an M.D.-Ph.D. degree to fulfill the need for clinical and translational scientists, nor can we find that they believe this is the preferred route.

 So somebody tell us, what, exactly, is wrong with the vision of having both types of individuals, trained by different routes, equally valued without one method being "preferred"?
-Please know that the answer "from on academic high" will not affect either of us, as we will be long retired (in the south of France - at least for one of us) when the negative ramifications of this decision are evident.
-But so will most of those responsible (hopefully not in Provence), so perhaps that explains their laissez-faire.
+Please know that the answer "from on academic high" will not affect either of us, as we will be long retired (in the south of France-at least for one of us) when the negative ramifications of this decision are evident.
+But, so will most of those responsible (hopefully not in Provence), so perhaps that explains their laissez faire.

-Arguments Against the Pharm.D./Fellowship Route
+Arguments Against the Pharm.D.-Fellowship Route